jose08m3/CapsVI-Macias/README.md

 Also, you can check another version of this project [2].

+This work was supported by the Tecnologico Nacional de México under grants TecNM.

 [1] C. S. DaSalla, H. Kambara, M. Sato, Y. Koike, Single-trial classification of vowel speech imagery using common spatial patterns, Neural Networks 22 (9) (2009) 1334–1339, brain-Machine Interface. doi:https: